 One where you can lose yourself in the simple yet interesting traditions that have been passed down over the years.
 Where unspoilt beauty and peacefulness prevail, the passage of time has barely left its mark and where agriculture, trout farming and ancient methods are a way of life.

-You can experience all this – and more – by spending a few days in Elmalı.
+You can experience all this – and more – by visiting the traditional Turkish village of Elmalı, near Çameli.

 The Water Mill (Su Değirmeni)

 Have you ever been in a water mill?
-Have you ever see grain being ground into flour by two millstones powered by water?
+Have you ever seen grain being ground into flour by two millstones powered by water?

 Take time to explore the intricate pattern of narrow streets in the village.
 Mountain views, fields of crops, peeping livestock, traditional farm equipment, streams, the village mosque, remains of original houses, wood piles, peppers drying, trout farms and so much more.